Africa

 Audren Ragot

-Head of mission Nigeria © Première Urgence Internationale
+Country Director for the Nigeria Mission © Première Urgence Internationale

 “Première Urgence Internationale in Nigeria is responding to a huge humanitarian crisis in a complex security environment.
 The team is fully committed and gives its best to answer the needs of the most vulnerable.
 Facing a drop in funding in the country, PUI has to innovate: expanding the operations in new locations, building a network of national NGOs, looking forward to more long-term projects. ”